Rook matroids and log-concavity of $P$-Eulerian polynomials

-\begin{theorem} Let $\lambda / \mu$ be a skew shape and denote by $r_{\lambda / \mu}$ and $\ell_{\lambda / \mu}$ the basis-generating polynomials of the rook matroid and lattice path matroid on $\lambda / \mu$ respectively.
-There exists a naturally labeled poset $(P, \omega)$ of width two such that where $\cong$ denotes equality up to reindexing of the variables. \end{theorem} \begin{remark} The fact that linear extensions of posets of width $k$ bijectively correspond to lattice paths contained within a compact region of $\mathbb{R}^{k}$ follows from the standard theory of distributive lattices \cite[pg.
-296]{StanleyEC1}.
-Similiar bijections to ours also appear in \cite[Lemma 8.1]{ChanPakPanova2022CrossProdConj} and an unpublished paper of Stanley \cite{Stanley2023WidthTwo} respectively.
+where $\cong$ denotes equality up to reindexing of the variables. \end{theorem} \begin{remark} The fact that linear extensions of posets of width $k$ bijectively correspond to lattice paths contained within a compact region of $\mathbb{R}^{k}$ follows from the standard theory of distributive lattices (see~\cite{Dilworth1950DecompositionTheorem} or~\cite[pg.
+296]{StanleyEC1}, for example).
+Similar bijections to ours appear in \cite[Lemma 8.1]{ChanPakPanova2022CrossProdConj} and an unpublished paper of Stanley \cite{Stanley2023WidthTwo}.
 The theorem above can be seen as a matroidal and multivariate refinement of the aforementioned results. \end{remark}